LichDaddy/final-blog/my-blogster-blog/content/blog/pioneer-blog.md

 #### Why am I choosing Rakdos Sacrifice?

 The biggest reason I am choosing to play Rakdos Sacrifice is because I believe it is the best Copter deck to combat other Copter deck put simply.
+My favorite new card in the deck that is proving to be such a great card is [Inti, Seneschal of the Sun](https://scryfall.com/card/lci/156/inti-seneschal-of-the-sun).
+This card really helps with the deck to be consistent while being able to stay on the axis of being aggressive.